I think to add to what Dr. Makhambeni said, we do acknowledge this problem

 building blocks of our

 constitution.
 I think we must be clear about that.
-We must make up our mind
+We must make up

 what to do and make our choices initially.
 Once we have made that choice,